Joxit/docker-kosmtik/README.md

 ```
 docker run -d \
-    -v /path/to/your/project:/path/to/your/project \
-    -v /path/to/output/dir/:/data \
+    -v /path/to/your/project:/opt/project \
     --link postgres-osm:postgres-osm \
+    -e USER_ID=1000 \
     joxit/kosmtik \
-    node index.js export /path/to/your/project.yml \
+    kosmtik export /opt/project/project.(mml|yml) \
-    --format tiles --output /data --minZoom 1 --maxZoom 13
+    --format tiles --output /opt/project/tiles --minZoom 1 --maxZoom 13
 ```
+The env `USER_ID` is your user ID on your host.
+The shell kosmtik will perform a `chown -R $USER_ID:$USER_ID /opt/project` at the end of the import.

 #### Fetch remote

 Download the remote files referenced in your layers and update their name to use them automatically.
+Kosmtik is launched as root in the docker, so fetched datas and tmp tiles will be owned by root.
+This is why you should use kosmtik cmd which will chown the curent directory (/opt/project) with your user id.

 #### Overlay